sekcja-memow/logistics-regression/docs/docs.md

 ```

 #### 2.2 `RidgeRegularizer`
-Regularizer L2 (Ridge Regularizer) is used to limit model's cost and gradient functions.
-Ridge regularization means that we do not get rid of non-essential features, but rather minimize their impact on the trained model.
+Regularizer L2 (Ridge Regularizer) limits the model's cost and gradient functions.
+Ridge regularization means that we do not eliminate non-essential features but rather minimize their impact on the trained model.
 [Read more](https://en.wikipedia.org/wiki/Regularization_(mathematics))

 Parameters: